NEW: Pilot's father says "ballooning was the love of his life"

 The website for Daniel Kirk’s company, Starship Adventures, boasts scenic rides over Delaware, Maryland and Virginia.

 “Our flight path will take you over luscious rolling countryside, small towns, and the highways and byways of the community below.
 We will fly at various altitudes, from just above the surface to 3000 feet, limited only by your willingness to fly,” the website says.

 Donald Kirk said he’d flown many times with his son, describing him as “a very safe pilot.”

 “Ballooning was the love of his life,” he told WBOC.

 Weather conditions are one of the elements investigators are looking at, NTSB air safety investigator Heidi Moats said.

 There was no inclement weather at the time and, so far, officials don’t believe those conditions played a role in the crash, Geller said Saturday.

 Thirteen hot air balloons had been soaring on the eve of the Mid-Atlantic Balloon Festival in Doswell, and three were landing close to each other.
 Two landed safely, Geller said, but as the third balloon descended, it hit a power line, sparking a fire that spread quickly.

-The pilot began doing his safety maneuvers and “took every step to manage the situation,” the spokeswoman said.
-But then there was an explosion and the basket and balloon separated.
+The pilot began doing his safety maneuvers and “took every step to manage the situation,” Geller said.
+But then there was an explosion, and the basket and balloon separated.